Emruur/BadPoets/logbook.md

 *Is but One Claw --*

 These poems better matched our expectations.
-At this point the way we assesed the creativity of these systems were solely based on our opinions.
+At this point, the way we assessed the creativity of these systems was solely based on our opinions.
 We **desperately** searched for meaning in the generated lines.
-The word choice and the style of these poems resembled Emily Dickinson but as if she didn't speak english.
+The word choice and the style of these poems resembled Emily Dickinson's but as if she didn't speak English.

-With the search of getting better meaning out of the system we experimented with higher order markov chains.
+In the search for getting better meaning out of the system, we experimented with higher-order Markov chains.

 #### 2.3.2 Generation with second order chains